Stock Photography Earnings Calculator

 Which stock photography platform pays the best?

-Alamy pays highest per-download ($10-50+) but has very few sales for most contributors.
-Shutterstock and Adobe Stock pay $0.10-0.50 per download but have higher volume.
-Most photographers upload to multiple platforms or use Wirestock to auto-distribute.
+Alamy pays highest per download but has very few sales for most contributors.
+Shutterstock and Adobe Stock pay less per download but have higher volume.
+Most photographers upload to multiple platforms or use a distributor.

 Why is stock photography so difficult to earn from?